All Episodes

 Now it's Mahomes versus Brady.

-And I don't use Swiss cheese like John Kerry likes it when he's not in his private jet uh emitting carbon emissions.
+And I don't use Swiss cheese like John Kerry likes it when he's not in his private jet emitting carbon emissions.

-Anyway, so that's gonna be pretty interesting.
+Anyway, so that's going to be pretty interesting.

-Uh our friend Eric Bowling and Brett Favre have now signed a deal for a podcast.
+Our friend Eric Bowling and Brett Favre have now signed a deal for a podcast.

-Uh Eric has been a friend a long time.
+Eric has been a friend a long time.

-We worked together many, many years together, and Brett Favre, uh, well known as a Green Bay Packer, less known as a New York Jet, probably not as smart as decision, and I've been a Jet fan for a lot of my life.
+And Brett Favre, well known as a Green Bay Packer, less known as a New York Jet, probably not as smart as decision.

-Uh Welcome both of you to the program.
+Welcome both of you to the program.

-Hey Hannity, thank you.
+Hey, Hannity, thank you.

 It's bowling.

-Appreciate the opportunity to uh promote the podcast.
+Appreciate the opportunity to promote the podcast.

 I got Brett sitting with me right here.

-We I have I have no clue what the hell Brett Favre is hanging out with you for.
+I have no clue what the hell Brett Favre is hanging out with you for.

 I'm just trying to figure that part out.